 We are thrilled that President Obama and Michelle Obama are hosting the International Jazz Day All-Star Global Concert at the White House, and are truly grateful for their commitment to jazz and its role in building bridges and uniting people around the world.
 Over the past five years, the innovation and creativity of Jazz Day has been a beacon of light to millions of people who find common ground and communicate through the values inherent in jazz.
 On April 30th, people of all ages in all corners of the globe will participate in International Jazz Day.
 A wide range of momentous events will take place in thousands of neighborhoods – and the streets will be alive with the sounds of peace and freedom.

 The all-star global concert will air on ABC-TV at 8pm ET.

 The Cadillac Club was located in North Philly.
-It was owned by Benjamin and Ruth Bynum.
-It played host to legends-in-the-making, including George Benson, Aretha Franklin and Billy Paul.
+Owned by Benjamin and Ruth Bynum, the jazz spot played host to legends-in-the-making, including George Benson, Aretha Franklin and Billy Paul.